-The State's promulgation, approval, and partial financing of Columbia's Women's Studies program, USDOE's delegation to the State of accreditation for financial aide that benefits Women's Studies, and Columbia's enthusiastic and exclusive propagation of Feminism through Women's Studies prevent countervailing masculine perspectives, such as Men's Studies, from entering Columbia's ivy tower to challenge Feminist orthodoxy.
-(Compl. ¶17-21).
-The banishment of Men's Studies scholarship from Columbia fosters acceptance of Feminism's invidious discrimination against men, which is inimical to the defendants educational missions of fostering equal justice, ensuring a diverse student and alumni body, and helping both find appropriate careers.
+The State's promulgation, approval, and partial financing of Columbia's Women's Studies program, USDOE's provision of financial aide that accrues to the benefit of Women's Studies, and Columbia's enthusiastic and exclusive propagation of Feminism through Women's Studies prevent countervailing masculine perspectives, such as Men's Studies, from entering Columbia's ivy tower to challenge Feminist orthodoxy.
+(Compl. ¶¶ 24-53, 54-68).
+The banishment of Men's Studies scholarship4 from Columbia advances wholesale acceptance of Feminism's invidious discrimination against men, which is inimical to the defendants educational missions of fostering equal justice, ensuring a diverse student and alumni body, and helping both sexes find appropriate careers.
 It also has a deleterious impact on society as a whole, since "[n]o one should underestimate the vital role in a democracy that is played by those who guide and train our youth."
 Id.

 The Supreme Court's academic-freedom jurisprudence protects the "marketplace of ideas" in the university, Burt v.
 Gates, 502 F.3d 183, 191 (2d Cir.
 2007).
 In Burt, the Court would not stretch academic freedom to allow the barring of military recruiters, which is much more attenuated from the free flow of ideas than barring Men's Studies.
 See id.
 Yet for decades the defendants have limited the marketplace of ideas to Feminism by banishing Men's Studies.
-Freedom of speech is key to the flow of ideas and forbids the State, USDOE, and Columbia, as a state actor, from invidiously treating differently those with unpopular viewpoints by suppressing their speech in favor of popular speech.
-The defendants' conduct in furthering the Feminist driven Women's Studies program, Compl. ¶¶ 30-68, quashes discussion of the currently unpopular masculine perspective beneficial to males, Compl. ¶¶ 229-51.